Morpho didius

-Morpho didius, the giant blue morpho, is a Neotropical butterfly belonging to the subfamily Morphinae of family Nymphalidae.
+Morpho didius, the metallic blue morpho, is a Neotropical butterfly belonging to the subfamily Morphinae of family Nymphalidae.
 It is considered, by some authors, to be a subspecies of Morpho menelaus.

 Description

 Morpho didius has a wingspan reaching 150 mm, making it one of the largest of Morpho species.
 The dorsal side of the wings are iridescent and metallic blue, and the forewings are quite elongated.

 Distribution

 This species can be found in Peru.

 Biology

 The larva feeds on palm trees.